St. Louis Lambert International Airport: Recent years

 In late 2016, officials with the City of St. Louis announced that brand researchers had found that travelers might be confused by the name "Lambert–St. Louis International Airport".
 They said they might rename it St. Louis International Airport at Lambert Field to freshen up the airport's image and emphasize "St. Louis" in the name.
 Descendants of Albert Bond Lambert opposed the change, arguing that it de-emphasized the importance of Maj.
 Lambert to the airport's history and the history of aviation.
 The proposal was amended, and the St. Louis Airport Commission voted unanimously to change the name to St. Louis Lambert International Airport.

 In May 2018, Wow Air began flights between St. Louis and Reykjavík on an Airbus A321.
 This was the airport's first service to Europe since 2003.
 Despite strong sales, Wow ended the route in January 2019 amid financial struggles.
 In June 2022, Lufthansa commenced nonstop service to Frankfurt using Airbus A330s.
 German firms like Bayer and the Merck Group have a significant presence in St. Louis.
-A second transatlantic flight will be added in 2026, with British Airways flying direct to London-Heathrow.
+A second transatlantic flight was added in 2026, with British Airways flying direct to London-Heathrow.
 Lambert previously had service to Britain until 2003; however, this will be the airport's first flights to Heathrow as previous service was to Gatwick.

 In early 2022, airport officials released a plan that would consolidate both existing terminals into one, at the existing Terminal 1 site.
 The proposal would gradually demolish Concourses A, B, C and build a single new concourse with 62 gates in its place, while retaining the iconic domed terminal building.
 Following the completion, Terminal 2 would be demolished or repurposed.